influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

   - **Inputs: Metric Selector**
   - **Transform: Column Editor** and **Downsample**

-1. Click the overflow menu icon under the cells you want to view as Flux, then select **Convert to |> Flux**.
+1. Click the overflow menu icon in the cell you want to view as Flux, and then select **Convert to |> Flux**.
 You won't be able to undo this step.
     A Flux cell appears with underlying script for the selected cell.
 3. View and edit the Flux script as needed.